vdlbk/mimir/README.md

 ### Disclaimer

-This library is still in development, so it might be possible that some methods change over time.
++  This library is still in development, so it might be possible that some methods change over time.
++  This library does not store any of your personal data, you can use it freely.

 ## Methods available

-As the project just started, it is quite poor in methods.
-Stay tuned for updates !
+If you experienced troubles with one of our methods, don't hesitate telling us by submitting an issue.

+### Bank account numbers

-### IBAN Methods
+#### IBAN Methods

 | Method Name | Short Description |
 | ----------- | ----------------- |